al-jshen/reverse/README.md

 ## Differentiable Functions

-There is an optional `diff` feature that activates a macro to transform functions to the right type so that they are differentiable.
-That is, functions that act on `f64`s can be used on differentiable variables without change, and without needing to specify the (not simple) correct type.
+There is an optional `diff` feature that activates a macro to transform functions so that they are differentiable.
+That is, functions that act on `f64`s can be used without change on `Var`s, and without needing to specify the (not simple) correct type.

 To use this, add the following to `Cargo.toml`: